-Kaley Cuoco Says Penny’s Ending on ‘The Big Bang Theory’ Is ‘Beautiful’
+Kaley Cuoco Says Penny’s Ending On ‘The Big Bang Theory’ Is ‘Beautiful’

 “It is the most beautiful finale I have ever seen, and I love finales,” she said.

 One thing fans can count on is tears, so a box of tissues might be necessary while watching the show.
-Cuoco even said that she was cried out over the past few days.
+Cuoco even said that she has been crying over the past few days.

 “It is so touching.
 You’re gonna cry, but in the sweetest way.
 I don’t know how to describe it, other than it’s absolutely the sweetest thing in the world,” Cuoco said.